QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 across maturities, i.e. :math:`c_1 = 0`

 We also need to specify a
-transition matrix for the state of the world, we use:
+transition matrix for the Markov state, we use:

 .. math::  \Pi = \begin{bmatrix} 0.9 & 0.1 \\ 0.1 & 0.9 \end{bmatrix}